-Slow to idle as you enter a no-wake zone and stay there until you recognize the boundary markers.
+Slow to idle as you enter a no-wake zone and stay there until you recognise the boundary markers.
 This practice keeps the hull quiet, protects nearby boats, and reduces splash along the coast.
-Always check charts and online notices from the harbor authority, and share the rule with your crew so everyone moves as a team that respects the zone. thats the rule every time you approach a zone.
+Always check charts and online notices from the harbour authority, and share the rule with your crew so everyone moves as a team that respects the zone.
+That's the rule every time you approach a zone.

-Rules are posted with signs and channel buoys and are enforced in most coastal waters.
-Within a no-wake zone you should operate at idle speed, often described as no wake, and maintain a straight course to minimize the wake.
+Rules are posted with signs and channel buoys, and are enforced in most coastal waters.
+Within a no-wake zone you should operate at idle speed, often described as no wake, and maintain a straight course to minimise the wake.
 Larger vessels may have stricter proximity rules; you should give them extra space when approaching in the channel.
-Experienced boaters know to properly recognize the boundaries from charts and to slow well before turning to avoid creating wake near docks and swimmers.
-While you move through the zone, keep a steady course and avoid abrupt maneuvers.
+Experienced boat owners know to properly recognise the boundaries from charts and to slow well before turning to avoid creating wake near docks and swimmers.
+While you move through the zone, keep a steady course and avoid abrupt manoeuvres.

-Before you sail, plan the route using charts and notices; know that zones can shift with seasons or tides, so near the coast you should verify current restrictions online and on the vessel’s chart plotter.
-The no-wake rule is known among anglers and harbor staff, and you should recognize the boundaries early to avoid penalties and protect much more than you expect.
+Before you set sail, plan the route using charts and notices; know that zones can shift with seasons or tides, so near coast you should verify current restrictions online and on the vessel's chart plotter.
+The no wake rule is known among anglers and harbour staff, and you should recognise the boundaries early to avoid penalties and protect much more than you expect.

 What Is a No-Wake Zone?
-A Practical Guide for Boaters
+A Practical Guide for Boat Owners

 Whether underway or approaching shorelines, gradually reduce speed to safe, wake-free levels and keep space from other watercraft and the crew aboard, maintaining awareness of busy channels.